 1. Type of auditor's report issued on compliance for major programs: Unmodified 2.
 Internal control over major projects: a.
-Material weakness(es) identified?
-No Significant deficiencies identified that are not considered to be material weaknesses?
-None reported 3.
-Audit findings disclosed that are required to be reported in accordance with the Florida Single Audit Act and Chapter 10.650, Rules of the Auditor General No 4.
-Dollar threshold used to distinguish between Type A and Type B projects \$750,000 lde entification of major projects: Name of State Projects Voluntary Pre-Kindergarten CSFA Number 48.108
+Material weakness(es) identified? b.
+Significant deficiencies identified that are not No considered to be material weaknesses?
+Yes 3.
+Audit findings disclosed that are required to be reported in accordance with the Florida Single Audit Act and Chapter 10.650, Rules of the Auditor General Yes 4.
+Dollar threshold used to distinguish between Type A and Type B projects \$750,000

+Identification of major projects:

+Name of State Projects CSFA Number Voluntary Pre-Kindergarten 48.108